 As students of all backgrounds and colors continue to pursue the American dream, they must endure the victimhood mentality forced on them by the far-left.
 Hopefully, they will seek independence and devotion to truth rather than the regressive delusion of widespread racially motivated maltreatment.

 What are the thoughts of our readers?
-Are self-reliance and hard work the basis of success, or does so-called white privilege irreversibly persecute the Latin American community?We value your comments!
-Please weigh in on our comment section below.
+Are self-reliance and hard work the basis of success, or does so-called white privilege irreversibly persecute the Latin American community?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com